Can elections be manipulated in Spain?

 The details of the week

-This week details of the Pope's visit to the State have begun to be released.
-At the headquarters of the Episcopal Conference, in Madrid, a journalist from Rac1 asked the archbishop of Barcelona, Joan Josep Omella, about Camp Nou, generating a murmur and some curses among the other journalists.
+This week details have begun to be released about the Pope's visit to the State.
+At the headquarters of the Episcopal Conference, in Madrid, a Rac1 journalist asked the archbishop of Barcelona, Joan Josep Omella, about Camp Nou, generating a murmur and some curses among the other journalists.
 It wasn't because it was Barça's stadium, but because the question had been asked in Catalan.
-"I believe that almost all of you understand Catalan when an Aragonese like me speaks it," replied Omella, eliciting some laughter in the room.
+"I believe that almost all of you understand Catalan when an Aragonese like me speaks it," Omella replied, eliciting some laughter in the room.

 Borja Sémper, the "moderate" of the PP, has reappeared this week after overcoming cancer.
 At the event, there were some retired politicians, such as Ciudadanos' Albert Rivera and Begoña Villacís.
 The former candidate for Madrid was seen very effusive greeting journalists, entering hand in hand with Cuca Gamarra and, in the end, sending an audio explaining that she was very happy to have returned to politics for a day.